The @AccelerationAlgorithm keyword

 The @InternalStateVariable keyword

-The @InternalStateVariable keyword defines the inital value of a state variable.
+The @InternalStateVariable keyword defines the initial value of a state variable.

 This keyword must be followed by the name of the internal state variable considered, given as a string.